quarter-pounder/pi-at-home-bootstrap/docs/domains/forgejo.md

   - Publishes HTTP (`PORT_FORGEJO_HTTP`) and SSH (`PORT_FORGEJO_SSH`) endpoints
   - Attaches to the shared `forgejo-network` bridge used by PostgreSQL, Woodpecker, and the registry
   - Seeds configuration (database, mailer, metrics, admin bootstrap) through environment variables with `FORGEJO__...` prefixes
+  - Exposes HTTP internally; TLS is terminated by Cloudflare Tunnel at the edge.
+Set `FORGEJO_EXTERNAL_URL` to the HTTPS tunnel hostname so generated links use HTTPS.
 - `domains/forgejo/templates/app.ini.tmpl`
   - (Optional) reference configuration; runtime settings are driven by environment variables
+  - `FORGEJO__security__INSTALL_LOCK=true` must remain in the environment.
+Writing `INSTALL_LOCK` directly in `app.ini` causes Forgejo to skip the first-run bootstrap on some releases.

 ## CI Integration
 - Woodpecker CI runs as a separate domain against the same PostgreSQL instance.